 - regulate all conditions of employment in the classified service.

-The administration of the commission's powers is vested in the state personnel director who is a member of the classified service and is responsible to and selected by the commission.
+Administering the commission's powers is vested in the state personnel director, who is a member of the classified service and responsible to and selected by the commission.

 Tentative Meeting Schedule